AvinandanBose/Java-Collection-Framework-and-Java-Set/README.md

  Similarly:

 Subset :→ From Element : 2 , boolean fromInclusive : false
-And To Element: 6 , boolean toInclusive : false false IT will return set: [3,4,5]
+And To Element: 6 , boolean toInclusive : false
+IT will return set: [3,4,5]

  ````